mattbrock/messageservice/README.md

 # MessageService

-All the code needed to provision and deploy a service that serves an HTML containing a dynamic string which can be changed without redeploying.
+All the code needed to provision and deploy a service that serves an HTML page containing a dynamic string which can be changed without redeploying.

 ## Components